By Plum Amazing

 Feedback – click to help improve the app.

 Create, Practice, Hear, Archive and Give Speeches – Speechmaker is software to make your iPhone/iPad or Android device into a mobile podium, notebook, archive of speeches and professional teleprompter for public speaking.

-SpeechMaker is very popular with students, teachers, politicians, poets, lecturers, ministers, authors, playwrights, speechwriters, scriptwriters, toastmasters, comedians, singers and actors.
+SpeechMaker is very popular with students, teachers, politicians, directors, poets, lecturers, ministers, authors, playwrights, speechwriters, scriptwriters, toastmasters, comedians, singers and actors.
 SpeechMaker gives all kinds of orators everything needed to create, practice, hear and give speeches.

 - Export speech text via Email.

 - Import and export audio and video via Dropbox and Google Drive

-- Select from one of 36different languages and Siri voices.
+- Select from one of 36 different languages and Siri voices

-- With the flip of a button see verbs, nouns, adjectives and other parts of speech highlighted in different colors.
+- With the flip of a button see verbs, nouns, adjectives and other parts of speech highlighted in different colors

-- Buttons and gestures to start, stop and control scroll speed.
+- Buttons and gestures to start, stop and control scroll speed

 - Touch gestures:

 - pinch or zoom to change font size